Updated: May 4, 2021

 With a list of uncompleted tasks and unnecessary delays we are likely to give up before we even attempted to succeed and that's not good for you or the promises you made towards yourself or others.

 Our successes are measurable in the things we've done and the feelings we hold when a certain task is finished.
 Everything in life is achievable through correct or elevated management of a situation, event or task.
 This is as accurate for us as Artists as it is in any other business.
-Improving your self management skills will propel your creative practices to levels you've only ever dreamed of.
+Improving your skills for self management will propel your creative practices to levels you've only ever dreamed of.
 Bringing your fantastic dreams into reality through a little structure is all you need to get that next burst of inspiration and land a new concept to launch yourself forward.

 Nobody said you have to be super human, just be super smart about your time!